MINDFULNESS BASED COGNITIVE THERAPY (MBCT)

 8-Week Online MBCT Course: A Nurturing Exploration of Your Heart, Body & Mind

-In a safe space with professional, compassionate support, you can begin to turn toward that which you have the tendency to avoid.
+In our online group, you’ll discover how to gently turn toward that which you have the tendency to avoid.
 You’ll learn specifically designed meditations and cognitive behavioral strategies, which we’ll practice over the course of the program, to help access inner wisdom and connect with and cultivate your inner nurturer.
-As you become friendly with your mind and kinder to your inner self, you’ll gain invaluable resources to navigate life’s inevitable challenges and become a trusted partner to yourself.
+As you become friendly with your mind and kinder to your inner self, you’ll gain invaluable resources to navigate life’s inevitable challenges and become a trusted friend to yourself.

 Integrating current developments in neuroplasticity with ancient wisdom, the MBCT course offers powerful mind-heart-body tools and techniques to break free from prolonged periods of suffering.
 You’ll learn how to turn your mind into a skilled ally that supports you in both immediate and long-term health and healing, while helping you manage the ups and downs of everyday life.

-Over the course of eight 2 hour weekly sessions and one full day in an online retreat, you’ll learn, explore and develop new, empowering and effective skills.
+Over the course of eight 2-hour weekly sessions and one half-day online retreat, you’ll learn, explore and develop new, empowering and effective skills.
 Some of the themes and topics covered include:

 Awareness & Automatic Pilot